 This was the biggest turn-out of the Land Cruiser Meeting East since it was first organized in 2000.

 Of course there was enough car talk going on and while not a commercial event, every participant could sell stuff.
 Coen found a secondhand, original window lifter (thanks Tomo!).
-Muramatsu of Cruiserland (find him here) was selling all kinds of Landcruising Adventure goodies (which we offer here) – how cool is that?!
+Muramatsu of Cruiserland (find him here) was selling all kinds of Landcruising Adventure goodies.

 The organization was super professional.
 As we camped right next to the registration stand, we saw the organizers getting together twice a day checking off their lists, making sure everything got done.

 One of the ways to show how organized they were: At the entrance they had neatly marked parking lots with lines of plastic and one or two people stood at the ready with jackets, helmets and sticks.
 They indicated all visitors where to park and register before they could move on to finding a camping spot.

 The weekend passed quickly with walking around, checking out each other’s vehicles, sharing stories, and enjoying the good weather.
 There simply was no time to get bored.
 For kids there was a special play corner or you could practice beating rice into rice cakes.

 Late Saturday afternoon there was a free air balloon ride.
 The basket was attached to three Land Cruisers with ropes, and the air balloon and went some 30 meters up.